Kubat Pasha Medrese

-Kubat Pasha Madrasa (Kubat Paşa Medresesi) is a historic madrasa building in Tarsus district of Mersin Province, southern Turkey.
+Kubat Pasha Medrese (Kubat Paşa Medresesi) is a historic madrasa building in Tarsus district of Mersin Province, southern Turkey.

 Location

 The madrasa is located in the old city center south of the main street, where some other historical buildings, including the Grand Mosque of Tarsus, Mausoleum of Danyal and Saint Paul's Church, are also situated.
 The madrasa building faces the Mausoleum of Danyal to the west.